Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: "Last Lynching in California"

 This incident is sometimes referred to as "the last lynching in California", although Clyde Johnson was lynched near Yreka in August 1935.
-Additionally, in 1992 a man named Edward J Begley published a website making allegations to have witnessed the last true California lynching in front of the one room schoolhouse in Callahan on January 6, 1947.
+Additionally, in 1992 a man named Edward J Begley published on a website making allegations to have witnessed the last true California lynching in front of the one room schoolhouse in Callahan on January 6, 1947.
 Begley, then a 6 year old 1st grader, claimed that on that day, he arrived at school to find a black man with a bullet wound wrapped in a calf hide hanging from a nearby utility pole, and was quickly ushered inside by Mary Roth, the teacher.
 When he later went outside, he witnessed county officials including the coroner and sheriff's deputies as well as CHP officers lowering the body, and that an unidentified man present told him "That's to teach you kids what happens when you rustle cattle."
 Begley said that his teacher informed the students never to speak of the incident, but that in the late 1980s he began seeking out his classmates to corroborate his childhood memories, the website being published as part of the efforts.
 In 1994, Begley wrote to the Siskiyou County Historical Society asking for further assistance with his search.

-The name of the victim, an alleged cattle rustler, said to be a butcher from Weed, had been initially shot and wounded on a ranch owned by a well known Yreka medical doctor near Gazelle in Southern Siskiyou County before being hung in Callahan, has never been released and the event cannot be confirmed in any printed news publications.
-However, a 2019 investigation by Jefferson Public Radio supported Begley's claim that the January 10th, 1947 edition of the Western Sentinel, which allegedly reported on the incident was collected and destroyed by complicit local authorities, finding that every available archive of the paper to be missing that issue.
+The name of the victim, an alleged cattle rustler, said to be a butcher from Weed, who had been initially shot and wounded on a ranch owned by a well known Yreka medical doctor near Gazelle in Southern Siskiyou County before being hung in Callahan, has never been released and the event cannot be confirmed in any printed news publications.
+However, a 2019 investigation by Jefferson Public Radio supported Begley's claim that the January 10th, 1947 edition of the Western Sentinel, which allegedly reported on the incident, was collected and destroyed by complicit local authorities, finding every available archive of the paper to be missing that issue.
 Begley also made similar claims about the January 12th edition of the Etna Gazzette.
-Begley's son Michael was skeptical of his fathers claims, stating that he was conspiratorial, but historian Ken Gonzales-Day found the claims credible enough to include as an unconfirmed case in his book on California lynchings.
+Begley's son Michael was skeptical of his father's claims, stating that he was conspiratorial, but historian Ken Gonzales-Day found the claims credible enough to include as an unconfirmed case in his book on California lynchings.